vazome/vazome.tech/content/index.md

 ---
 date created: 2025-06-04T22:12:56+04:00
-date modified: 2025-06-26T06:17:47+04:00
+date modified: 2025-06-26T07:14:57+04:00
-tags: [personal, concept]
+tags: [personal, concept, containers/docker]
 title: About this blog
 ---
-This is my personal Tech blog, here I share my articles, notes and opinions.
+This is my personal Tech blog, here I share my articles, lecture notes and opinions.

 **How to navigate**:
-Click on tags #concept,.
+Click on tags like #concept or children tags #containers/docker.
 Backlinks or Graph to find similar or relevant materials.
 # About me
 Career-vise I'm a DevOps engineer.
 My tech pseudonym is `vazome` - my last name, that is also my nickname in GitHub.
 I'm of Russian origin, here is a photo me in front of a permanently closed IKEA store, just before I left Russia.

 ![[me.jpg|300]]

 I play drums, even have one at home!
 My *Alesis Nitro Max Kit* — it gives you all key things and not skipping on the features like MIDI, recording, samples, and a full kick pad (on the right).

 ![[drums.jpg|300]]

 Back in high school I did photography (street, journalism) as a hobby two years, my camera was Sony Alpha 58 with kit, portrait, and Minolta f4/70-210mm (beer can) lenses.
 Here is a little showcase:

 | ![[35223634376_6f88fb2ef4_k.jpg]]Protestor being carried away | ![[35077105151_0fb18d9cf9_k.jpg]]A fan, chanting |